Tyrrrz/Onova/Readme.md

 2.0 https://my.server.com/2.0.zip
 ```

+#### `NugetPackageResolver`

+This implementation resolves packages from the given NuGet feed.

+Since .NET assemblies do not support semantic versions, pre-releases are ignored.

 #### `AggregatePackageResolver`

 This implementation provides aggregation over multiple other `IPackageResolver` instances.
 It allows resolving and downloading packages from more than one source.